 Waste Discharge Requirements, Section XII.J, Compensatory Mitigation for Permanent Impacts

 1. Compensatory Mitigation Plan a.
-The Permittee has submitted an approved compensatory mitigation plan as part of a complete application.
+The Permittee has submitted an approved compensatory mitigation plan as part of a complete application. b.
+The Permittee shall provide compensatory mitigation for the impacts to waters of the state in accordance with the approved compensatory mitigation plan dated 30 November 2021 and incorporated herein by reference.

 2. Purchase of Mitigation Credits by Permittee for Compensatory Mitigation a.
-A copy of the fully executed agreement for the purchase of mitigation credits shall be provided to the Central Valley Water Board within 30 days of authorized impacts.
+A copy of the fully executed agreement for the purchase of 11.04 mitigation credits was provided to the Central Valley Water Board on 2 September 2021. b.
+A copy of the fully executed agreement(s) for the purchase of the remaining 10.29 mitigation credits shall be provided to the Central Valley Water Board prior to the initiation of in-water work. c.
+The Permittee shall retain responsibility for providing the compensatory mitigation and long-term management until Central Valley Water Board staff has received documentation of the credit purchase and the transfer agreement between the Permittee and the seller of credits.

 3. Compensatory Mitigation Plan a.
-The Permittee is required to provide compensatory mitigation for the authorized impact to 22.68 acres of wetland and, stream bed, habitat by purchasing 11.03 mitigation credits from a United States Army Corps of Engineers approved mitigation bank or from the National Fish and Wildlife Foundation (NFWF)’s Sacramento District California In-Lieu Fee Program. b.
+The Permittee is required to provide compensatory mitigation for the authorized impact to 21.33 acres of wetland , stream bed, and vernal pool habitat by purchasing 21.33 mitigation credits from a United States Army Corps of Engineers approved mitigation bank, as detailed in the Permittee’s 30 November 2021 compensatory mitigation plan . b.
 Total required Project compensatory mitigation information for permanent physical loss of area is summarized in Table 3.
-[Enhancement (Enh.), Establishment (Est.), Restoration (Res.), Unknown (Unk.)].
+[Enhancement (Enh.), Establishment (Est.), Restoration (Res.), Preservation (Pres.)].

 Table 3: Total Required Project Compensatory Mitigation Quantity for Permanent Physical Loss of Area